IgorHut/Practial_Machine_Learning_Poject_Assignment/README.md

 what I think the expected out of sample error is, and why I made the choices I did.
 I should also use the choosen prediction model to predict 20 different test cases.

 ### Results and project report

-Results and project report are given in .rmd and .md files which you can find in this repo Link to the gh-page web page with the project report in HTML format: [click here]( http://igorhut.github.io)
+Results and project report are given in `Practical_Mach_Learing_Proj_Assign.Rmd` and `Practical_Mach_Learing_Proj_Assign.md` files , as well as in `index.html`, all of which you can find in this repo.
+The easiest way to see the report is to follow the link to the gh-page web page with the project report in HTML format: [click here]( http://igorhut.github.io)